-Slate Falls Nation
+Slate Falls Nation WELCOME TO

-Dear Teachers,
+000Z100

-Welcome to Slate Falls Nation.
+Dear Teachers, Welcome to Slate Falls Nation.
 You will soon be living in a unique community where you will have a very special teaching experience, one you will no doubt remember for the rest of your life.
 Our community and school have small populations but we trust you will see this for the special opportunity that it is: the chance to really know all the students in your school and to get to know all of your neighbours.
 The people of Slate Falls have laid out their vision for what they want for themselves.
 They strive to be a vibrant, healthy community, established on spiritual principles.
 They seek to be economically independent and have accomplished governance.
 The community is committed to investing in its children and its youth, through education excellence, parental involvement, and promotion of student achievement and success.
 Because the community has sought to be economically independent, it has made financial investments that allow us to have a well-resourced school and fantastic facilities, such as a community centre and two baseball diamonds.
 We want you to help your students take full advantage of these resources, by organising activities and clubs during and after school hours.
 I also encourage you to take a very active role in the community.
 From the fishing derby to National Aboriginal Day, there are events going on all year long.
 Come out and enjoy them!
 You will be very welcome and you will get to know your neighbours!
 Please note that Slate Falls Nation does not have a store in the community.
 There are, however, many other ways to obtain groceries, which are detailed on page 9.
 Thank you for pursuing this opportunity.
 I look forward to getting to know you better and helping you settle into your new life in Slate Falls Nation.

-Sincerely,

-Misty Crane

-Education Director Slate Falls Nation

-Members of Slate Falls Nation establish themselves in the area.

-The new water treatment plant opens

-N Brief History

-By 1930's
+Sincerely, Misty Crane Education Director Slate Falls Nation Community People have been living in the area of Slate Falls for two centuries.
+Members of the Osnaburgh House Indian Band established main camps here for managing surrounding traplines and hunting grounds in the 1700's.

-1930-1985 The members of Slate Falls Nation are members of Mishkeegogamang First Nation.
+By 1930's 1930-1985 The members of Slate Falls Nation are members of Mishkeegogamang First Nation.
 1970s Fishing lodges and a camp were started by a local person from Sioux Lookout.
 He had a good relationship with the community.
 Since the lake he used belonged to Slate Falls, an agreement was struck between them.
 1985 Slate Falls Nation was one of six new First Nations established under Six Nishnawbe Aski Bands Agreement between the Governments of Ontario and the six Northwestern Ontario Bands.
 Slate Falls is established as a Nation and establishes its membership.
-The federal government does not, however, recognise the reserve.
+The federal government did not, however, recognize the reserve.
 1987-88 The Band gains control of First Nation education (previously the school was part of a provincial school board).
 Sept.
 1997 Opening of the school 2000 Slate Falls got full ownership of the lodge and charter service, which services Slate Falls, the fishing camp, and other locations.
 2003 Funding and construction of 51 kilometers of all-weather road is announced.
-2012-13 The land claim settlement tied to the flooding of Lake St-Joe in the 1930s is concluded with Hydro Ontario, the government of Ontario, and the government of Canada 2015 Construction of the arena is completed
+2012-13 The land claim settlement tied to the flooding of Lake St-Joe in the 1930s is concluded with Hydro Ontario, the government of Ontario, and the government of Canada 2015 Construction of the arena is completed 2017 The new water treatment plant opens 2018 After years of advocacy and negotiations, the federal government officially recognized the reserve status of Slate Fall First Nation.
+Members of Slate Falls Nation establish themselves in the area.
+A Brief History